 - Survivable Branch Appliance has enabled new call controls.

-- Android devices are now supported in the Teams Rooms Pro Management portal.
+- Android devices are also now supported in the Teams Rooms Pro Management portal.

 - Lenovo ThinkSmart One collaboration bar and Lenovo Core Bundle for Teams Rooms on Windows are now certified.

-- Crestron FLEX Microsoft Teams Rooms kit with Dell OptiPlex for Teams Rooms on Windows is now certified.
+- Crestron FLEX Microsoft Teams Rooms kit with Dell OptiPlex for Teams Rooms on Windows is also certified.

 - Yealink UH37 Dual/Mono Headset is now certified for personal peripherals.

 - Teams users can now chat with distribution groups, mail-enabled security groups, and Microsoft 365 groups within their organization.

 - New text formatting options are available in Teams messages, including strikethrough, quote, and code.